digitec-io/kd-course-player-client/README.md

 **Angular Users**

 You can access the client API via the `coursePlayer` service.
 This service can be inject into your controllers, directives, components, etc.

+#### Environment detection

+The client API will auto-detect if it is in the **KD Course Player** environment.
+If detection comes back false, the client API will fallback to a `sessionStorage` persistence driver.
+This allows you to test your course outside of the  **KD Course Player** environment.
+All data will be stored in your browser's sessionStorage [[MDN: sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)].